saitej-a/Infosys_text_summarizer/README.md

 For the abstractive summarization task, we again used the `t5-small` model, given its suitability and our familiarity with it.
 Abstractive summarization involves generating new sentences, making it more complex and computationally demanding.
 We selected the XSum dataset for this task, which is tailored for abstractive summarization.
 The XSum dataset consists of single-sentence summaries of BBC news articles, providing a challenging and relevant dataset for our model.

-- Here is the link : https://huggingface.co/datasets/shalinik/xsum
+- Here is the link: [XSum Dataset](https://huggingface.co/datasets/shalinik/xsum)

 ### Preprocessing and Training